Ranger Dave Reynolds

 I think if you’d ask 10 people, you might get 10 different answers.
 But I’m going to go with Humes Ranch Loop trail in Olympic National Park’s Elwha Valley.
 From the Whiskey Bend trailhead, it’s a 4.5 mile loop to Humes Ranch and back.
 It’s a moderate-level hike through lowland forests and past historic homesteads.
 You’re highly likely to see a few deer and maybe an elk.

-- Take the winding 17-mile drive up Hurricane Ridge Road, breath in the fresh subalpine air and enjoy views of the Strait of Juan de Fuca, Vancouver Island, Mount Baker and the Olympics.
-For the second straight year, Olympic National Park is prepared to keep the road open 7 days a week (weather permitting of course) through the winter, thanks in part to a community fundraising effort which raised $75,000 to help cover increased costs.
+Take the winding 17-mile drive up Hurricane Ridge Road, breathe in the fresh subalpine air, and enjoy views of the Strait of Juan de Fuca, Vancouver Island, Mount Baker, and the Olympics.
+In 2012, for the second straight year, Olympic National Park is prepared to keep the road open 7 days a week (weather permitting of course) through the winter, thanks in part to a community fundraising effort which raised $75,000 to help cover increased costs.
 It’s about a 45-minute drive up the hill (watch for rocks) but well worth the trip and easily accessible from town.
-Want a sneak peak?
-Click Here.
+Note that all vehicles must carry tire chains during the winter season.
+Stop by the Hurricane Ridge Visitor Center for brochures and maps before heading out on your drive.

 Hurricane Ridge has a number of hiking trails, from ridgetop traverses to steep trails that descend to subalpine lakes and valleys.
 Obstruction Point Road (weather and snow permitting, open from July 4 through October 15), branches off right before the Hurricane Ridge Visitor Center, and provides access to a variety of trails as well.
-You’re coming in September, but the Ridge can be enjoyed throughout the year.
+The Ridge can be enjoyed throughout the year.
 During the winter months, snow enthusiasts enjoy the winter scenery, along with snowshoeing, cross-country skiing and sledding.
 Ranger-guided snowshoe walks are offered on the weekends and are a popular way to explore and learn about the Ridge's winter environment.